Cornwall road closures: more than a dozen for motorists to avoid this week

 • A30, from midnight, September 1 2020 to 6am December 16 2023, slight delays (under 10 minutes): A30 Carland Cross to Chiverton Cross improvement scheme.

-• A30, from 7.30pm May 15 to 6am May 17, slight delays (under 10 minutes): A30 both directions Longrock Bypass carriageway closures for maintenance works, diversion via Longrock.

-• A30, from 8pm May 15 to 6am May 19, slight delays (under 10 minutes): A30 eastbound, Chiverton Cross lane closure for Chiverton to Carland improvement scheme.
+• A30, from 7pm May 22 to 6am May 26, slight delays (under 10 minutes): A30 eastbound, Pennygillam junction, Launceston, exit slip road closure for Cornwall Council works, diversion via A30 to Tavistock Road junction.

-• A38, from 8pm May 15 to 5am May 16, slight delays (under 10 minutes): A38 both directions Tideford to Kilner Quay.
-2-way signals for drainage work.

-• A38, from 8pm May 16 to 4am May 17, slight delays (under 10 minutes): A38 westbound, Trerulfoot to Castle Motors - lane closure for barrier/fence safety repairs.

 • A30, from 7pm May 22 to 6am May 25, slight delays (under 10 minutes): A30 both directions Tolvaddon to Avers junction, Redruth, carriageway closures for maintenance works, diversion via B3047.